-During the three months ended March 31, 2023, the Company incurred residual closing costs and recoveries related to mortgage investments that were discharged prior to the beginning of the period resulting in a net recovery of \$22,037, with no closing costs or recoveries in the current period.
-During the three months ended March 31, 2022, the Company incurred residual closing costs and recoveries related to mortgage investments that were discharged prior to the beginning of the period resulting in a net write-off of \$46,877, with an additional write-off of \$2,021 in the current period.
-These additional costs and recoveries related to previously impaired mortgage investments have been included in the provision for mortgage impairment losses on the amended and restated statement of income and comprehensive income.
+During the year ended December 31, 2023, the Company incurred residual closing costs and recoveries related to mortgage investments that were discharged prior to the beginning of the period resulting in a recovery of \$48,090 inclusive of the power of sale mortgage recovered from 2016, and mortgage write-offs totaling \$118,764 in the current period (year ended December 31, 2022 - \$81,570 in mortgage write-offs related to mortgage investments discharged prior to the beginning of the period, and \$2,038 in mortgage write-offs in the current period).
+Additional costs and recoveries related to previously impaired mortgage investments have been included in the provision for mortgage impairment losses on the statement of income and comprehensive income.